3and4/Leither/README_EN.md

 ```

 **Mimei synchronization:**\
 Synchronize Mimei from the network or specified nodes.
-Enter the following command on a different Leither node:
+Run the following command on a different Leither node:
 ```shell
 ./Leither mimei sync RXN74QNeiY08LRSaoeQhx3nOLTC
 ```